Daily-Nerd/EnvSync/benchmarks/README.md

-# EnvSync Performance Benchmarks
+# TripWire Performance Benchmarks

-This directory contains performance benchmarks for EnvSync, measuring the execution time of various operations.
+This directory contains performance benchmarks for TripWire, measuring the execution time of various operations.

 ## Running Benchmarks